janlaff/german_passport_generator/README.md

 # id_generator
-Library to generate german passport serial
+Library to generate german passport serial as described in https://de.wikipedia.org/wiki/Ausweisnummer

 This is useful for several situations such as bypass age restrictions (which i don't recommend) or for staying anonymous when such information is needed.